bruin-data/ingestr/docs/supported-sources/airtable.md

 Airtable requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/airtable#setup-guide).

 Once you complete the guide, you should have an Access Token and Base Id.
-Let's say your Access Token is `patr123.abc` and Base Id is `appXYZ`, here's a sample command that will copy the data from Airtable into a duckdb database:
+Let's say your Access Token is `patr123.abc` and Base Id is `appXYZ`, here's a sample command that will copy the data from Airtable into a DuckDB database:

 ```sh
 ingestr ingest --source-uri 'airtable://?base_id=appXYc&access_token=patr123.abc' --source-table 'employee' --dest-uri 'duckdb:///airtable.duckdb' --dest-table 'des.employee'